Jordan Lukins

 Teacher Education and Learning Sciences

-Dr. Jordan Lukins is an Assistant Teaching Professor in the Department of Teacher Education and Learning Sciences (TELS) at NC State University.
-She teaches courses in both the elementary education and special education program areas and coordinates the undergraduate special education add-on licensure program.
+Dr. Jordan Lukins is an Assistant Teaching Professor in the Department of Teacher Education and Learning Sciences at NC State University.
+In this role, she teaches undergraduate and graduate level courses on disability, inclusion, and instructional methods for both special education and general education teachers.
+Dr. Lukins also coordinates the undergraduate special education add-on licensure program.

 Education